Top 10 Things To Do In Malta

 The capital city Valletta is full of interesting sites to see where each has its own unique story and character.
-Valletta started to be built in 1566 by the Knights of St. John after they won the invasion against the Turkish army who had invaded the islands of Malta.
+Valletta was built in 1566 by the Knights of St. John after they won the war against the Turkish army who had invaded the islands of Malta.
 At the time Grand Master Jean Parisot de la Valette had felt that a new fortified city was needed to guard the two ports the Grand Harbour and Marsamxett harbour.

 Mdina called The Silent City an incredible mixture of Baroque and medieval architecture, with its’ narrow roads.
 The 17th century cathedral is visited every day by many tourists.
 Situated in the centre of the island on top of a hill 200 metres above sea level.

 It was the capital city of Malta until the arrival of the Knights of St. John in 1530.
 Mdina gives you a peaceful and serene mood.